EUROPE

 author picture

-Kat is a travel and lifestyle writer based in Kaiserslautern, Germany with a special interest in anything outdoorsy or ancient.
-She has a bachelor’s degree in geography from Penn State University and has been a travel writer for a long while.
-Currently, she is in the depths of an archaeology dissertation for a degree at the University of the Highlands and Islands.
+Kat is a travel and lifestyle writer based in Kaiserslautern, Germany with a special interest in anything theatrical, outdoorsy or ancient.
+She has a bachelor’s degree in geography from Penn State University and is currently in the depths of an archaeology dissertation for the University of the Highlands and Islands.

 The best stories from EUROPE, in your inbox